Welcome to Red Wine Runner!

-In 2017 I will be participating in a selection of Scottish ultramarathons once more, and concentrating on running my fastest marathon yet at the Chicago Marathon in October.
+In 2018 I will be participating in a selection of Scottish ultramarathons once more, and concentrating on the Cateran 55 Mile race in May.
 You can read more about my current goals and race schedule on my RACES page.

 With my goblet, after finishing the 95 Mile West Highland Way Race; June 2015.